CyberXJeremy/Jeremy-AI/README.md

-# Jeremy AI
+# Jeremy AI CA: SOON

-#CA:Soon
-An open-source toolkit for connecting AI agents to Solana protocols.
-This project is inspired by the Solana Agent Kit and aims to provide similar functionalities.
+An Algorithmic entity for connecting AI agents to Solana protocols.
+This project is manufactured in the Solana Agent Kit and aims to provide similar functionalities.

 ## Core Blockchain Features